Another COVID-19 related death reported as Glynn passes 2,000 cases

 Following that was the 31525 zip code, the northern half of the county, at 495 cases; 31522, St. Simons Island, at 297 cases; and 31523, south Glynn County, at 194 cases.

-Camden County reported 451 cases and three deaths resulting from the disease as of 3 p.m. today, an increase of 125 in the last seven days and 216 in the last two weeks.
+Camden County reported 451 cases and three deaths resulting from COVID-19 as of 3 p.m.
+Thursday, an increase of 125 in the last seven days and 216 in the last two weeks.
 Following a similar upward trend, McIntosh County’s cumulative cases increased by 21 cases in the last week and 43 in the last 14 days.

 Neither has reported new deaths recently, remaining at three in Camden and one in McIntosh, respectively.